JamBrain/JamBrain/src/public-ludumdare.com/README.md

 Twitter cards and page titles will make reference to upcoming events.
 Any content-aware website should not require the user to visit ludumdare.com to know something is coming soon.

-Accounts created on Ludum Dare (com) are "Jammer Accounts", used across the network of **Jammer Core** websites.
-User pages will make reference to Jammer.Bio pages.
+Accounts are "Jammer Accounts, and can be created on `jammer.vg` and `ludumdare.com`